svtk/AtomicKotlinCourse/Programming Basics/Booleans/Exercise 1/task.md

 ## Booleans (#1)

-Guess the answers for the following Boolean expressions and then check yourself using Kotlin:
+Guess the answers for the following boolean expressions and then check yourself using Kotlin:

 ```kotlin